PlayboyPrime/ModalMod/copypasta/README.md

 ### Version 1.0.0

-Dont forget rename it and add an comma!
+Dont forget rename it upcounting and add an comma!
 ---